 Property Transfer Tax (PTT)

-This is a one-time provincial sales tax on purchases of "used" (resale) properties.
-For newly subdivided lands* and brand new homes under $750k, the more expensive GST will usually apply INSTEAD of the PTT.
-If you buy a new build for $750,000 or more, you might be paying both taxes.
+For newly subdivided lands* and brand new homes under $1,100,000, the more expensive GST will usually apply INSTEAD of the PTT.
+If you buy a new build for $1,100,000 or more, you might be paying both taxes.

 When you buy a mobile/manufactured home in a "park" where you don't own the land, you do NOT pay PTT since you are not getting an ownership interest in the land.